-The Castanea Edible Forest Garden is a living representation of permaculture ideals and serves as a food forest for all living community!
-We are working to plant perennial food that will feed our future generations for decades to come!
+The Castanea Edible Forest Garden is a living representation of permaculture ideas and serves as a food forest for all living communities!
+We are working to plant perennial food that will feed our future generations for decades to come.

 Where is the garden located?

-The garden is located adjacent to the Sam Millar Facilities Complex, on the side of the building which faces the Kimmel Arena and Parking Deck.
+The garden is located adjacent to the Sam Millar Facilities Complex.
+It is on the side of the building which faces the Kimmel Arena and Parking Deck.

 What are the Garden Hours?

 - Monday | 11:00 am – 1:00 pm

 - Friday | 11:00 am – 1:00 pm